Rajasthan: Regions, divisions, districts and cities

-A district collector or district magistrate, who is appointed by either the Indian Administrative Service or the Rajasthan Public Service Commission, governs each district.
-Subdivisions (Tehsils) are responsible for governing districts and are overseen by sub-divisional magistrates.
-Additionally, districts are further divided into blocks.
-A block consists of panchayats (village councils) and town municipalities.
-Tehsils are intermediate level panchayat between the Zilla Parishad (district councils) at the district level and gram panchayat (village councils) at the lower level.
+A district collector and district magistrate, who is appointed by the government from the cadre of Indian Administrative Service or Rajasthan Administrative Service, administer each district.
+Each district is divided into subdivisions headed by a Sub-Divisional Magistrate (SDM), comprising tehsils under Tehsildars, primarily responsible for land revenue administration.
+Additionally, districts are further divided into blocks for rural development administration, headed by Block Development Officers (BDOs).
+A block consists of panchayats (village councils).

+Panchayat Samitis are intermediate level panchayat between the Zilla Parishad (district councils) at the district level and gram panchayat (village councils) at the lower level.
+These Panchayati Raj institutions govern rural areas of districts, with elections held every five years.

 Rajasthan has 5 cities with over one million population.
 The absolute urban population of the state is 17.4 million, which constitutes 24.87% of the total urban population of the state.
-There are 10 municipal corporations, 34 municipal councils and 172 municipal boards or nagar pachayats in the state.
+There are 10 municipal corporations, 34 municipal councils and 172 municipal boards or nagar parishads in the state.
 Jaipur, Jodhpur, and Kota have two municipal corporations each since October 2019, as their populations have exceeded 1 million.

 Communication

-Major internet service provider (ISP) and telecom companies are present in Rajasthan including Vodafone Idea, BSNL, Airtel, Jio, Data Infosys Limited, RailTel Corporation of India, Software Technology Parks of India (STPI).
+Major internet service provider (ISP) and telecom companies are present in Rajasthan including Vodafone Idea, BSNL, Airtel, Data Infosys Limited, Jio, RailTel Corporation of India, Software Technology Parks of India (STPI).
 Data Infosys was the first ISP to bring the internet to Rajasthan in April 1999 and OASIS was the first private mobile telephone company.